gitsah/first3dgame/README.md

 # first3dgame
-# Game I'm sorta making to try to learn some Unity and C#
+# Game I'm making to try to learn some C# and Unity